nu5d10c/G2FUZZ/docs/env_variables.md

   - Setting `AFL_DISABLE_TRIM` tells afl-fuzz not to trim test cases.
 This is usually a bad idea!

+  - Setting `AFL_DISABLE_REDUNDANT` disables any queue items that are redundant.
+    This can be useful with huge queues.

   - Setting `AFL_KEEP_TIMEOUTS` will keep longer running inputs if they reach new coverage

+  - On the contrary, if you are not interested in any timeouts, you can set `AFL_IGNORE_TIMEOUTS` to get a bit of speed instead.

   - `AFL_EXIT_ON_SEED_ISSUES` will restore the vanilla afl-fuzz behavior which does not allow crashes or timeout seeds in the initial -i corpus.

+  - `AFL_CRASHING_SEEDS_AS_NEW_CRASH` will treat crashing seeds as new crash. these crashes will be written to crashes folder as op:dry_run, and orig:<seed_file_name>.

   - `AFL_EXIT_ON_TIME` causes afl-fuzz to terminate if no new paths were found within a specified period of time (in seconds).
 May be convenient for some types of automated jobs.

   - `AFL_EXIT_WHEN_DONE` causes afl-fuzz to terminate when all existing paths have been fuzzed and there were no new finds for a while.
-This would be normally indicated by the cycle counter in the UI turning green.
-May be convenient for some types of automated jobs.
+This is basically when the fuzzing state says `state: finished`

   - Setting `AFL_EXPAND_HAVOC_NOW` will start in the extended havoc mode that includes costly mutations. afl-fuzz automatically enables this mode when